-LEE T. POLK is Of Counsel to Epstein Becker Green in the Employee Benefits practice, in the firm's Chicago office.
+LEE T. POLK is Of Counsel to Epstein Becker Green in the Employee Benefits and Executive Compensation practice, in the firm's Chicago office.

 - Represents management and plan fiduciaries in employee benefits law, on the business planning and compliance side of employee benefits (i.e., the design, establishment, administration, and termination of pension and welfare plans under ERISA and the Internal Revenue Code)

 - Represents management and plan fiduciaries in business transactions and dealings with government agencies (the Internal Revenue Service, U.S. Department of Labor, and Pension Benefit Guaranty Corporation)